 Paul Pollack is a former Fleet Marine Force Corpsman of the United States Navy.
 During his five years of active duty, he was deployed to Iraq and Afghanistan and taught Combat Life Savers (CLS) and Tactical Combat Casualty Care (TCCC) to over 300 marines while maintaining his primary duties in his platoon.

 Pollack went on to become a Tennessee firearms instructor, working for Nashville Armory for four years, teaching and providing personal instruction.
-He currently serves as an Emergency Medical Services (EMS) paramedic, Field Training Officer (FTO) and a Reserve deputy for the Williamson County Sheriff’s Department.
+He currently serves as an Emergency Medical Services (EMS) paramedic, Field Training Officer (FTO), and a Reserve Deputy for the Williamson County Sheriff’s Department.
 In that capacity, he annually assists as an instructor for the WCSO Tactical Operations Course and is a member of the special operations division as a Medic for Swift Water Rescue as well as SWAT.

 Over the past two years, Pollack has played a critical role in training the entirety of WCSO deputies on pre-hospital care in relation to Tactical Combat Casualty Care.
-He enjoys teaching, helping others and collaborating with people who share the same mindset of working for a safer future.
+He enjoys teaching, helping others, and collaborating with people who share the same mindset of working for a safer future.

 Justin Coker has served as a police officer for over 12 years at one of the top 25 largest departments in the country.
 The first half of his career thus far was spent working in small proactive units directed towards apprehension and prosecution of violent felons.
-Working in these units gave him valuable experience and insight in the areas of covert surveillance as well as planning and conducting high risk tactical operations.
+Working in these units gave him valuable experience and insight in the areas of covert surveillance as well as planning and conducting high-risk tactical operations.

 For over the last 6 years, Coker has been assigned to his department’s training academy where he serves as a law enforcement instructor with over 50 training certifications and 19 instructor credentials.
-His teaching responsibilities include firearms, defensive tactics, medical training, and small unit tactics with a primary focus on being the program manager for his agencies active shooter response training.
+His teaching responsibilities include firearms, defensive tactics, medical training, and small unit tactics with a primary focus on being the program manager for his agency's active shooter response training.
 This includes the creation of training standards for law enforcement response to active shooter events, civilian response, as well as serving as the program manager of Rescue Task Force response during mass casualty incidents.
 Additionally, he is responsible for planning and coordinating Rescue Task Force operations for major city events that include over 300,000 guests.

 Coker has an intense focus on training and studying how to prevent, survive, and manage mass casualty events.
 He enjoys teaching others and is eager to share his knowledge and experience in making all organizations safer.